 One of the attractive features of the MAAS program is its provision for students to enroll simultaneously in either the J.D. program or various Ph.D. programs.
 Joint degree students receive full preparation both in their discipline and in regional studies, and save up to one year of course work compared to students who pursue the two degrees sequentially.
 They experience substantial time and cost savings, and may also take advantage of the opportunities provided by both programs, including access to financial aid, teaching fellowships, and alumni networks.

-Currently, the MAAS program has joint degree programs with the following programs:
+Currently, the MAAS program has dual degrees with the following programs:

-- Ph.D., Arabic Language (Department of Arabic & Islamic Studies)
+- Ph.D., Arabic and Islamic Studies (Department of Arabic and Islamic Studies)

 - Ph.D., Government (Department of Government)